Netflix’s The Lost Patient: Is the French Movie Inspired by Real People?

 Originally titled ‘Le Patient,’ Netflix’s ‘The Lost Patient’ is a French mystery film about Thomas, a 19-year-old boy who wakes up after being in a coma for three years, not remembering how he ended up in the hospital.
 Psychologist Anna Kieffer informs him that his family was murdered, his sister is missing, and he is the only survivor.
 Thus, to find out what happened, she and Thomas go down a path where dark revelations await them.

 The film is an intriguing thriller directed by Christophe Charrier and explores profound psychological concepts.
 The narrative engages the audience until the end, and the revelation leaves them dumbfounded.
-Moreover, Thomas’ character arc involves several facets akin to real-life amnesia cases and makes us wonder if the story is based on actual events.
+Moreover, Thomas’ character arc involves several facets akin to real-life amnesia cases and makes us wonder if the story is based on true events.
 Well, let’s find out, shall we?

 No, ‘The Lost Patient’ is not based on a true story.
 Instead, it is based on the eponymous comic by Timothé Le Boucher, which was adapted into a screenplay by Élodie Namer and Christophe Charrier.
 Nevertheless, one of the movie’s central themes is how Thomas regains his memory.
 Two major psychological concepts play a significant role in the character’s arc, mirroring real-life scenarios.